Bridging the Rossby number gap in rapidly rotating thermal convection: Discussion

-K. J. passed away before this manuscript was finalized.
+\backsection[Acknowledgments] { K. J. passed away before this manuscript was finalised.
 We have attempted to present the results of our collaboration in accordance with his high standards.
 Any errors or misinterpretations remain our own.
-This work was supported by the National Science Foundation (Grants DMS-2009319 and DMS-2308338 (KJ), Grants DMS-2009563 and DMS-2308337 (EK)), by the German Research Foundation (DFG Projektnummer: 522026592) and by Agence Nationale de la Recherche (Grant ANR-23-CE30-0016-01).
 Part of the writing of this manuscript was done while one of the authors (AvK) was a Staff Member at the Woods Hole Oceanographic Institution Geophysical Fluid Dynamics summer program.
 This research used the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor for Research, and Chief Information Officer).
-This research also utilized the Alpine high performance computing resource at the University of Colorado Boulder.
+This research also utilised the Alpine high performance computing resource at the University of Colorado Boulder.
 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University.
 Data storage for this project was supported by the University of Colorado Boulder PetaLibrary.
-This project was also granted access to computational resources of TGCC under the allocation A0162A10803 made by GENCI.
-We thank Daria Holdenried-Chernoff for pointing out useful references on dynamo simulations at low Ekman number.
+This project was also granted access to computational resources of TGCC under the allocation 2024-A0162A10803 made by GENCI, and to resources of PMCS2I (P\^ole de Mod\'elisation et de Calcul en Sciences de l’Ing\'enieur et de l’Information) of Ecole Centrale de Lyon.
+We thank Daria Holdenried-Chernoff for pointing out useful references on dynamo simulations at low Ekman number and Rudie Kunnen for helpful comments.
+This research was funded, in whole or in part, by Agence Nationale de la Recherche (Grant ANR-23-CE30-0016-01).
+A CC-BY public copyright license has been applied by the authors to the present document and will be applied to all subsequent versions up to the Author Accepted Manuscript arising from this submission, in accordance with the grant’s open access conditions. } \backsection[Funding]{This work was supported by the National Science Foundation (Grants DMS-2009319 and DMS-2308338 (KJ), Grants DMS-2009563 and DMS-2308337 (EK)), by the German Research Foundation (DFG Projektnummer: 522026592) and by Agence Nationale de la Recherche (Grant ANR-23-CE30-0016-01).}